 Q: Are strollers allowed?

-A: Of course!
-Again, we just ask that you line up in the back of the starting area.
+A: Yes!
+We just ask that you line up at the back of the starting area.

 Q: Where do I sign up?